Support workers and their organisations

 When organisations obtain funding to provide services, they must then follow funding guidelines laid down by the funding source, e.g. a government department such as the Department of Communities, when providing services.

-Here is an example of a funding agreement with the Department of Communities, Child Safety and Disability
+Here is an example of a funding agreement with the Department of Communities, Disability Services and Seniors.

 The Department of Communities use streamlined agreements for non-government organisations.